Table of Contents

 The Common Beginner Mistakes

-Coming back to Excel and VBA ;everyone starts somewhere and that point we all tend to do some common mistakes.
+Coming back to Excel and VBA ; everyone starts somewhere and at that point, we all tend to do some common mistakes.

 No Ctrl+Z allowed